ashikurrafi/job-distributor/README.md

 1. **Start the Server**

-   The server is responsible for managing the job queue and tracking the status of each job (e.g., pending, running, completed). [click here for details](/server/README.md)
+   The server is responsible for managing the job queue and tracking the status of each job (e.g., pending, running, completed).
+[Click here to learn how to set up the server independently](/server/README.md)

 2. **Configure the Clients (Worker Machines)**